Ramón Aras: Collection

-Although many of the newly Basque enriched of his time spent their fortunes decorating the luxurious interiors of their mansions, the case of Aras was different, as he dedicated large sums of money to creating a vast and valued art collection, which was during a good part of the 20th century one of the most noted and important collections in Bilbao.
-He was loyally committed to making his collection accessible to the public in the city, proof of this are the Museum's catalogs during the first three decades of the century, which include ceded or donated works that went from a selection of Flemish tapestries, ivories, and reliquaries to paintings.
-The magnitude of the original collection was so great that simply by comparing that of the museum itself, which opened its doors in 1914, it had 137 works, while he would easily multiply that number several times.
+Although many of the newly Basque enriched of his time spent their fortunes decorating the interiors of their mansions, the case of Aras was different, as he dedicated large sums of money to creating a vast art collection, which was during a good part of the 20th century one of the most noted collections in Bilbao.
+He was committed to making his collection accessible to the public in the city, proof of this are the Museum's catalogs during the first three decades of the century, which include ceded or donated works that went from a selection of Flemish tapestries, ivories, and reliquaries to paintings.
+The magnitude of the original collection was such that simply by comparing that of the museum itself, which opened its doors in 1914, it had 137 works, while he would easily multiply that number several times.
 A good number of these works are part of the current Bilbao Fine Arts Museum.

 Aras also was one of his sponsors as well as a judge in artistic competitions.

 During the conflict of the Spanish Civil War and the Bombing of Guernica, the safeguarding of the cultural heritage was made a priority objective, and the collection of Aras was obviously included.
 A good part of his works were transferred to the Bilbao Museum to avoid their destruction.
 For fear of the bombings, part of the funds was taken from the institution and transferred to Paris.
 The lack of control with which it was carried out, added to the vicissitudes of the war itself, caused a good part of the funds that were treasured to be lost.
 An example of this is seen in images from 1936 and 1937 in which the paintings and frames that were separated from the paintings are stacked in order to facilitate their transfer and therefore damaging their state of conservation.

 After the war his weight in the city of Bilbao lost strength as well as the volume of the collection, part lost and another donated to his own people.